external facebook instagramlinkedin pinterest playsearch twitteryoutube

 ‘Inchelium Red’

-A pile of white garlic bulbs with two cloves in the center.
+A group of many white 'Inchelium Red' garlic bulbs splashed with red, with two garlic cloves

-The Rodale Institute rated this softneck artichoke variety—which originated at the Colville Indian Reservation in Inchelium, Washington— tops in taste in 1990.
-It has light-purple blotching on very large compound bulbs, with large outer cloves and medium cloves in the center.
-‘Inchelium Red,’ like other artichoke types, is known for its adaptability to different growing zones, high productivity, and early maturity.
-This variety produces 12-16 cloves per bulb; stores well; and works for sautéing, making stir fries and soups, roasting, and pickling.
+The Rodale Institute rated this variety tops in taste in 1990.
+Originally from the Colville Indian Reservation in Inchelium, Washington, it has light-purple blotching on very large bulbs.
+Compound bulbs have large outer cloves and medium cloves in the center.
+‘Inchelium Red,’ like other Artichoke types, is known for its adaptability to different growing zones, high productivity, and early maturity.
+Organic.